SpektraSystems/CloudLabs-Azure/azure-monitoring/Instructions/Solutions/Challenge 3: Azure Monitor for Containers.md

-# Challenge 3: Azure Monitor for Containers
+# Solution 3: Azure Monitor for Containers

 1. From your Visual Studio Server, deploy the eShoponWeb application to AKS using Dev Spaces